aaron-baluja/custom_photo_rotation/README.md

 PHOTO_LAYOUT_CHANGE_INTERVAL=45000  # 45 seconds
 ```

-### Photo Stretching Behavior
+### Photo Display Behavior
-Photos are handled differently based on their aspect ratio:
+Photos are handled differently based on their aspect ratio category:

 **✅ Ultra-Wide/Panoramic Photos (21:9):**
 - **Maintain aspect ratio** to preserve their cinematic appearance
-- May have black bars (letterboxing) to fit within pane boundaries
+- **Letterboxed** with black bars to fit within pane boundaries
-- Designed for wide screen viewing without distortion
+- Designed for wide screen viewing without distortion or cropping
+- Entire photo content is visible

 **✅ All Other Photo Types:**
+- **Maintain aspect ratio** to preserve their natural appearance
-- **Stretch to completely fill** their assigned pane dimensions
+- **Cropped to fill** their assigned pane dimensions completely
-- Eliminates empty space but may distort the original aspect ratio
+- Eliminates empty space without distorting the original aspect ratio
+- Photos are scaled up to cover the pane, then center-cropped to fit exactly

 **Layout-Specific Behavior:**
-- **Single Pane**: All photos fill entire screen (2560×1440)
+- **Single Pane**: All photos displayed appropriately for entire screen (2560×1440)
 - **Dual Pane**:
-  - Left pane (1536×1440): Photos stretch to fill completely
+  - Left pane (1536×1440): Ultra-wide letterboxed, others cropped to fill
-  - Right pane (1024×1440): Photos stretch to fill completely
+  - Right pane (1024×1440): Ultra-wide letterboxed, others cropped to fill
-- **Triple Pane**: Each pane (853×1440): Photos stretch to fill completely
+- **Triple Pane**: Each pane (853×1440): Ultra-wide letterboxed, others cropped to fill
-- **Quad Pane**: Each pane (1280×720): Photos stretch to fill completely

-**Note**: Ultra-wide photos preserve their natural wide format, while standard photos stretch for maximum screen utilization.
+**Note**: Ultra-wide photos preserve their natural wide format with letterboxing, while standard photos use cropping for maximum screen utilization without distortion.

 ### Display Timing
 To change the photo display interval within each layout: